vitalib/34_timemachine/README.md

 # Timer for Websites That Steal Your Time

-This project helps to control time was spent on sites.
+URL to timer script: https://cdn.rawgit.com/vitalib/34_timemachine/b17dfced/index.js This project helps to control time was spent on sites.
 It requires special extension for Chrome browser.

 # Installing